Quality Management – The Role of the Qualified Person | Pharma Training Course | PCS Academy

 Yes.

 This module contains homework.
 The homework will be provided prior to the training.
-You will also follow a 45-minute eLearning course.
-The eLearning will be sent to you in a timely fashion.

 Includes exam: